Mini cupcakes are the cutest way to eat a classic cupcake! They are just as delicious and quick and easy to bake but can serve more people!

 I love mini cupcakes because they are like the appetizer of desserts.
 You can have a few and still have room for other treats, or if you eat a million of them their small size makes it easily justifiable lol.

-To make mini cupcakes I used my Small Batch Vanilla Cupcakes recipe and topped them with American Buttercream.
+To make mini cupcakes I used my Small Batch Vanilla Cupcakes recipe (which is just half my favorite vanilla cupcake recipe) and topped them with American Buttercream.
 I decorated them using different frosting tips and ruby chocolate curls but you can decorate them however you like!

 A versatile recipe is one of the best things because you can make different desserts.
 Like I said, I used my Small Batch Vanilla Cupcakes for these and the only difference is that you bake them using a mini muffin tin.
 You can also do the same with the chocolate cupcakes from that post.